Trending Topics

 When the cold weather arrives, so too does the portable heating equipment, pulled out of the garage or closet and fired up to keep us warm.
 And while portable heaters can help ward off the chilly nights, they also pose a serious fire danger.

 Heating equipment is a leading cause of fires in U.S. homes.
-According to the NFPA, fire departments responded to approximately 52,000 fires involving heating equipment each year between 2012 and 2016 – 15% of all reported home fires during this time.
-Further, these fires resulted in annual losses of 490 civilian deaths and 1,400 civilian injuries.
+According to the NFPA, fire departments responded to approximately 52,000 fires involving heating equipment each year between 2012 and 2016, resulting in annual loses of 490 civilian deaths and 1,400 civilian injuries.
+Between 2018 and 2022 home heating equipment accounted for nearly half (46%) of all reported home fires.
+Most of those fires happen from December through February.

 So, how can we stay warm without creating a fire hazard?